Art Links!

 - desktop girl - artwork that reminds me of the Madeline books.
 Lots of creatures and people in flat color.

 - kyum1nq - artist that I've followed for A Long Time.
 For years I've been absolutely baffled by what she puts out.
-The animations ring most sentimental to me.
+The animations (also on youtube) ring most sentimental to me.

 - limabeans - painting, digital and traditional, executed masterfully.
 Every time they post I get so jealous lol